ibm-cloud-docs/api-handbook/design/types.md

 second-precision, it MUST NOT be returned in the format `YYYY-MM-DDTHH:mm:ss.sssZ` where `sss` is always `000`.

-If a date/time value is stored with millisecond-precision, but returned with second-precision, the value MUST be truncated to second-precision prior to any client-facing operations, such as sorting.
+If a date/time value is stored with millisecond precision, but returned with second precision, the value MUST be truncated to second precision before any client-facing operations, such as sorting.

+Rounding a date/time value (instead of truncating the value) could change additional segments up to and including the year.
+For example, `2020-12-31T23:59:59.999` rounds to `2021-01-01T00:00:00`.
+Because higher-order segments could have special significance, reducing the precision of a date/time value MUST be done with truncation and not rounding.
+{: important}

 ### Request formats
 {: #date-time-accepted-formats}